wrcorcoran/2324_TeamSingh_ERSP/Winter2023/ResearchLog.md

 - [ArangoDB Contributing Guide (includes building specifications)](https://github.com/arangodb/arangodb/blob/devel/CONTRIBUTING.md#building)

 #### Notes:
-- ArangoDB grammar is found in 'arangod/grammar.cpp' and 'arangodb/grammar.hpp' and 'grammar.y'.
+- ArangoDB grammar is found in 'arangod/Aql/grammar.cpp' and 'arangodb/Aql/grammar.hpp' and 'Aql/grammar.y'.
 Have not identifying the exact files (and what they do), but that will be the next step.
 - OpenCypher's grammar is found under 'grammar' (wow!).
 Includes a README.md with specifics about the grammar.

 #### Struggles: